 - Cervical factorsthat limit the passage of sperm.

 - Vaginal factors,like bacterial or recurrent yeast infections.

 The most common cause of infertility in women is polycystic ovarian syndrome, and yet it is one of the most treatable.
 In fact, for every cause of infertility, there is a very effective treatment designed to overcome it.

 Another 40% of cases of infertility can be attributed to male factors.
 The barriers that limit a man’s ability to procreate usually involve factors that affect his sperm count.
 These are discussed under “male infertility.”
 Click here for more information on Male Factor Infertility.

-These account for 20% of infertility and are defined as the inability to identify the cause by our standard diagnostic tests, such as a semen analysis, hysterosalpingogram (HSG) and hormone testing.
+These cases account for 20% of infertility, and they are defined as the inability to identify the cause by our standard diagnostic tests, such as a semen analysis, hysterosalpingogram (HSG), and hormone testing.
 There is still a reason, just not as obvious.
 An example is when all the tests are normal including the HSG, but the tubes do not function properly.
 Endometriosis is a common underlying reason for tubal dysfunction.
-Unexplained infertility can be frustrating because there is no direct reason, but there is a proper algorithm or treatment plan that will overcome or find the reason over time.
+Unexplained infertility can be frustrating because there is no direct reason, but there is a proper algorithm or treatment plan that will overcome the issue or find the reason over time.

 Recurrent pregnancy loss or miscarriages can be a heartbreaking and a frustrating cause of infertility.
 Fortunately, there is a diagnostic and treatment plan that effectively addresses the reasons that lead to miscarriages.
 It is critically important to see a knowledgeable physician skilled at treating these losses in order to find success.
 Some of the greatest advances recently in our field deal with overcoming genetic causes for repeated miscarriages.